k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

   - Redeploy the Web-Services to Fabric.
   - Redeploy the LU name in the LU_NAME field if it is populated.
 Else (if the LU_NAME field is empty) - redeploy the TDM LU to Fabric.

-The following parameters can be set by the user who creates the task:
+The following parameters can be set by the user that creates the task:

 - **sql** - mandatory parameter defining the Select query to run on the TDM DB and to get the task's entity list.
 - **sqlParams** - optional parameter to set parameters for the Select query.
 You can set multiple parameters separated by a comma.